WillStreeter/rs-property-work/README.md

                      of model manipulation as if it is on the server. ( Really just maintaining it in Local Storage).

-         **ngrx-data**  :  implements redux pattern around state model properties
+    ##### ngrx-data:  implements redux pattern around state model properties

  ####  view-layer

+    ##### common-views:
-         **common-views** : resusable components visual components containing html/css/js(TypeScript) could be packaged across multiple bundles with WebPack
+         resusable components visual components containing html/css/js(TypeScript) could be packaged across multiple bundles with WebPack

+    ##### modules-by-routes:
-         **modules-by-rout**: views that may or may not aggregate visual compoents for a defined view.
+          views that may or may not aggregate visual compoents for a defined view.
 These represnet sinlgle purposeful view off the domain (sometimes called page views) html/css/js(TypeScript) could be   packaged across multiple bundles with WebPack